Trel725/formodoro/README.md

 ## Features

 - Extremely simple to use
+- Select MongoDB or TinyDB as a backend
-- Saves arbitrary form and JSON data to MongoDB
+- Saves arbitrary form and JSON data to the selected backend
+- Supports CORS for easy integration with static websites
 - Supports multiple notification services
 - Optionally redirects to a custom URL after form submission for totally static websites